deepak-mahto/js-practice/README.md

 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Add your solution in the `solutions` directory.
+3. Add your solution in the respective `solution` directory.
 4. Write a concise explanation in the README.
 5. Submit a pull request.